Where to stay in Chamonix – The 7 best towns in the valley

 What is the best month to go to Chamonix?

-The best months to visit Chamonix are July and August for hiking, and January to March for skiing, depending on your preferred activities
+The best months to visit Chamonix are July and August for hiking, and January to March for winter sports, depending on your preferred activities

 Is Chamonix worth visiting if you don’t ski?